AdobeDocs/workfront.fr-FR/help/quicksilver/planning/architecture/connect-record-types.md

  </tbody>
 </table>

-*Pour plus d’informations, voir [Conditions d’accès requises dans la documentation Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+*Pour plus d’informations, voir [Exigences d’accès dans la documentation Workfront](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

 <!--Maybe enable this at GA - but planing is not supposed to have Access controls in the Workfront Access Level:
 >[!NOTE]